This gluten-free cornbread dressing recipe is a guaranteed crowd pleaser—it’s easily made egg-free and dairy-free, too!

 Down South it’s “dressing,” up North it’s “stuffing.”
 Whatever name you give it, no holiday feast is complete without it.
-Sidled up next to a scoop of whipped potatoes and smothered in gravy, this gluten-free version of an old classic is sure to be a crowd pleaser.
+Sidled up to a scoop of whipped potatoes smothered in gravy, this gluten-free cornbread dressing recipe is a take-off of an old classic.
 This “cooked outside the bird” cornbread dressing has been modified to be egg-free and dairy-free as well.

 This Thanksgiving we will be feasting with family that do not have dietary restrictions so I wanted to make a cornbread dressing that would be just like the “real deal,” but agreeable with disagreeable tummies around table.